CodingZeal/nextjs-example-confirm-server-action/post.md

-# Server Actions with User Confirmations in Next.js 13
+# How to use Next.js 13 Server Actions with User Confirmation

 Next.js 13 has brought exciting new experimental React features to web development.
-The combination of server side rendered components and server actions have the potential to simplify web development while still giving us the full power of client side React when we need it.
+The combination of server-side rendered components and server actions have the potential to simplify web development while still giving us the full power of client-side React when we need it.

 This article introduces the basics of server actions, and how to use them in combination with actions that require user confirmation.
 This is a common scenario for destructive actions such as deleting a record from a database.

-## Sample application
+## Sample Application

-This article presumes you're acquainted with setting up and running Next.js applications.
+This article assumes you're acquainted with setting up and running Next.js applications.

 To view the code referenced in this article, [checkout the repo](https://github.com/CodingZeal/nextjs-example-confirm-server-action).

-This article and accompanying example application utilize Next.js version 13.5.4.
+This article and accompanying example application utilize Next.js version 13.5.4 configured with TailwindCSS and TypeScript.
 Bear in mind that server actions remain in the experimental phase and could evolve.

 ## A Glimpse at Server Actions

 Next.js's server actions empower developers to execute server-side operations directly from the client without the hassle of wiring up HTTP client code.
-As the Next.js documentation succinctly puts it:
+As the Next.js [documentation](https://nextjs.org/docs/app/building-your-application/data-fetching/forms-and-mutations) succinctly puts it:

 > With Server Actions, you don't need to manually create API endpoints.
 Instead, you define asynchronous server functions that can be called directly from your components.

 ### Required Next.js Configurations

-To leverage server actions, the experimental feature flag must be enabled in your Next.js configuration:
+To leverage server actions, the experimental feature flag must be enabled in your Next.js configuration file (`next.config.js`):

 ```ts
 module.exports = {